awilkey/fullscreen-jbrowse/README.md

 |Safari | 5.1 + |
 |Opera | 21.10 + |

-Note that this plugin is provided as is, with no warranty.

 ## Known Issues
 By default, putting JBrowse into fullscreen will display a black background on